vikibaarathi/RHCloudlink-plugin/README.md

 * No active internet connection is available.
 * Event ID or Private Key is missing.
 * If a notification pops up indicating a mandatory plugin update is required.
+* Event date of that particular event ID has been passed.

 ## Usage